zammad/zammad-org/src/en/documentation/use/guides/two-factor-auth.md

 You also have an option to regenerate your recovery codes at any time, which invalidates already existing recovery codes and provides you with a list of fresh codes.
-You can do this by clicking on `Regenerate recovery codes` button in your profile's 2FA settings.
+You can do this by clicking on `Regenerate recovery codes` button in your Personal settings' 2FA section.

 ## Set a default 2FA method

-To set an already set up two-factor method as default, use the ::a:: actions menu next to it in your profile's 2FA settings and choose **Set as default**.
+To set an already set up two-factor method as default, use the ::a:: actions menu next to it in your Personal settings' 2FA section and choose **Set as default**.

 To identify your current default two-factor authentication method, look for a small blue badge next to the method name.